0xAX/asm/content/asm_3.md

 ### Handling command line arguments

 Before calculating the sum of two numbers from the command-line arguments, we need to understand how to handle command-line arguments in our programs.
-Pointers to the command line arguments are located on the stack.
-To access them we need to know the offset from the top of the stack.
-To figure out where the command line arguments of a Linux program located on the stack we need to read the [System V Application Binary Interface](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf).
-Accodring to this document, the initial stack layout of a program immediately after it is launched is as follows:
+Pointers to the command-line arguments are located on the stack.
+To access them, we need to know the offset from the top of the stack.
+To learn where the command-line arguments of a Linux program are located on the stack, it's good to read the [System V Application Binary Interface](https://refspecs.linuxbase.org/elf/x86_64-abi-0.99.pdf).
+According to this document, the initial stack layout of a program immediately after launch is as follows:

 | Purpose                                                                           | Start Address      | Length            |
 |-----------------------------------------------------------------------------------|--------------------|-------------------|